rogaha/docker-desktop/README.md

 This Dockerfile creates a docker image and once it's executed it creates a container that runs X11 and SSH services.
 The ssh is used to forward X11 and provide you encrypted data communication between the docker container and your local machine.

 Xpra + Xephyr allows to display the applications running inside of the container such as Firefox, LibreOffice, xterm, etc. with recovery connection capabilities.
+Xpra also uses a custom protocol that is self-tuning and relatively latency-insensitive, and thus is usable over worse links than standard X.

 The applications can be rootless, so the client machine manages the windows that are displayed.